alex-popov-tech/toundra/README.md

 ==================================
 ```

-Okay, lets try to increase workers count in two times (previously there was single one, now there will be two):
+Okay, lets try to increase thread count in two times (previously there was single one, now there will be two):
 ```
 npm run build && node ./built/bin/crunner.js --threads 2 ./built/demo.js